boblsturm/Sanctimonious_Hypocrite/README.md

 `./sanctimonious_hypocrite.sh Obama`

-  Revelations 13: Elected official Obama is clearly the Devil!
+  Revelations 13: Obama is clearly the Devil!